a-h/templ/docs/docs/09-commands-and-tools/02-ide-support.md

 The `templ` command must be in your system path for the LSP to be able to start.

-If the language server fails to start, it could be due to the unregistered templ file extension.
+In Neovim, you can use the `:LspInfo` command to check which Language Servers (if any) are running.
+If the expected language server has not started, it could be due to the unregistered templ file extension.
 To resolve this issue, add the following code to your configuration:

 ```lua
 -- additional filetypes